 Logan is brutal, merciless and hellishly entertaining.
 This is the R-rated Wolverine movie that I have been waiting for!
-Hardcore fans of the Wolverine character will know that he’s ultra-violent and ruthless, with a killer instinct, which to my mind is something we haven’t seen fully realised in the child-friendly X-men films.
+Hardcore fans of Wolverine will know he’s ultra-violent and ruthless.
+It’s safe to say the tenth X-Men movie finally gets the character exactly right.
 Logan digs deeper into the character, exploring in more depth his struggle to contain his savage side.

 More like a survivalist thriller than a superhero movie